-(1) A storage facility shall have direct access to a collector road with an improved, mud-free driveway to insure safe access for delivery trucks, and to prevent potential congestion and excessive wear and tear on local roads.
-In the event access to a site is along a local road, as defined in the Comprehensive Plan, the Township may require the applicant to bear the cost of upgrading the road to collector road standards in order to accommodate the number and weight of trucks anticipated to visit the facility.
+- Storage of sludge shall be governed by the following regulations: - 1.
+Sewage Lagoons.
+No open sewage lagoons shall be permitted in the Township. - 2.
+Storage Facilities.
+A storage facility shall be designed to hold no more than a quantity of sludge equivalent to one day's usage, provided the facility is lined and covered with an impervious material to prevent leakage or runoff. - 3.
+Site Requirements.
+A storage site must have a minimum of 10 contiguous acres, having a minimum of 100 feet setback from any property line. - 4.
+Fencing.
+A storage facility shall be enclosed by a fence having a minimum height of 6 feet which prevents trespassing. - 5.
+Access. - A. A storage facility shall have direct access to a collector road with an improved, mud-free driveway to ensure safe access for delivery trucks, and to prevent potential congestion and excessive wear and tear on local roads.
+In the event access to a site is along a local road, as defined in the Comprehensive Plan, the Township may require the Applicant to bear the cost of upgrading the road to collector road standards in order to accommodate the number and weight of trucks anticipated to visit the facility.
 In no case shall the access road be less than 24 feet in width.

-(2) A delivery schedule shall be submitted to the Township prior to the issuance of a zoning permit.
+- B. A delivery schedule shall be submitted to the Township prior to the issuance of a zoning permit.
 The schedule shall indicate the number of deliveries and types of trucks to be used.
-All deliveries shall occur during daylight hours.
+All deliveries shall occur during daylight hours. - 6.
+Monitoring.

-F. Monitoring.
 A groundwater monitoring well may be required to test water quality during the storage program.
-The location of monitoring wells shall be approved by the Township prior to drilling.
+The location of monitoring wells shall be approved by the Township prior to drilling. - 7.
+Performance Bonds.

-G. Performance Bonds.
 A performance bond shall be posted by the applicant prior to the issuance of a permit by the Township.
-The amount of the performance bond shall be established by the Township Engineer, and shall be an amount which will adequately cover the transportation of sludge and the removal of all storage facilities in the event the applicant cannot complete the sludge program.
+The amount of the performance bond shall be established by the Township Engineer and shall be an amount which will adequately cover the transportation of sludge and the removal of all storage facilities in the event the applicant cannot complete the sludge program.
 Such performance bond shall not be used by the Township for any other purpose.
 Upon completion of the sludge program, and all facilities removed to the satisfaction of the Board of Supervisors, the bond shall be released to the applicant.